HIV and AIDS

 When conveying an HIV-positive result, post-test discussion should include:

 - giving the test result in person and in a manner that is sensitive and appropriate to the gender, culture, behaviour and language of the patient

 - providing information about and considering support mechanisms, including immediate referral to a support agency

-- probable disease progression, discussion of ‘next steps’ including staging and treatment options
+- discussion of ‘next steps’ including HIV management and treatment options

-- how HIV is transmitted and strategies to prevent onward transmission whether a subsequent consultation is necessary to cover all issues
+- how HIV is transmitted and strategies to prevent onward transmission (safe behaviours, Treatment as Prevention, post-exposure prophylaxis, pre-exposure prophylaxis)

 - contact tracing and partner notification strategies.

-Shock or fear associated with a positive HIV result will impact most people’s capacity to absorb information immediately following diagnosis.
+Shock or fear associated with a positive HIV result may impact a person's capacity to absorb information immediately following diagnosis.
 Patients usually need time to process and react to their test result and any other information they are provided with during that appointment.
-Prompt follow-up appointments, written information and/or referral to support agencies is often necessary.
+Prompt follow-up appointments, written information and/or referral to support agencies is often necessary and welcomed.
 It may be useful to help the patient plan the next 24 to 48 hours including a follow-up appointment within that period.
-Some patients feel an urgent need to tell people what has happened, so it is useful to discuss the implications of disclosure and privacy to assist the patient’s consideration of the implications of those actions.
+Some patients feel an urgent need to tell others what has happened, so it is useful to discuss the implications of disclosure and privacy to assist the patient’s consideration of the implications of those actions.

 Patients who do not return for a positive test result may put others at risk if they do not know their HIV status.
 All efforts should be made to contact these individuals as soon as possible by phone or in writing, asking them to make contact.
-The HIV Public Health Team can provide contact tracing assistance in instances such as this.
+The HIV Public Health Team can provide advise and assistance in instances such as this.